zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 \| **\*\*Robust ODR\*\*** \| **\*\*-0.525\*\*** \| **\*\*±0.038\*\*** \|

 The variance-corrected slope confirms that macroscopic fluid energy does not dissipate randomly.
-Instead, it cascades through a strict hierarchy of topological constraints—from submesoscale turbulence (10 km) through mesoscale eddies (100-300 km) to basin-scale circulation (\>1000 km).
+Instead, it cascades through a strict hierarchy of topological constraints, from submesoscale turbulence (10 km) through mesoscale eddies (100-300 km) to basin-scale circulation (\>1000 km).

 **E.4.
 RTM Interpretation**